apache/flink-statefun/docs/sdk/python.md

 ### Serving Functions With Flask

 One popular Python web framework is [Flask](https://palletsprojects.com/p/flask/).
-It can be used to quickly and easily expose a ``RequestResponseHandler``.
+It can be used to quickly and easily expose a ``RequestReplyHandler``.

 {% highlight python %}
 @app.route('/statefun', methods=['POST'])